ychzhu/uranos/README.md

 - graphical user interface (optional) for the command line.
 - 3D voxel engine to allow the generation of complex environments

-## Use, discuss, contribute
+## Stay tuned, discuss, contribute

 In the **uranos-users mailing list**, users can ask questions, discuss, and contribute to the development of URANOS user community.
-Any news and updates from the developers will also broadcasted through this mailing list.
+Any news and updates from the developers will also be broadcasted through this mailing list.

 - [Subscribe now!](https://www.ufz.de/index.php?en=41538) (currently 24 recipients)